Jaromir Jagr breaks tie for No. 2, Panthers fall to Bruins - News 12 Now

 Reimer faced 33 Boston shots in the loss.

-Backes scored on an empty-netter with 1:23 remaining to close out the scoring.
+Backes scored an empty-netter with 1:23 remaining to close out the scoring.

-Notes: Boston C Dominic Moore played in his 800th game. … Krug has 10 assists, with two in seven of his last 14 games.
+Notes: The Bruins improved to 12-2-1 in their last 15 visits to Sunrise, including wins in their last four appearances at the BB&T Center…Boston C Dominic Moore played in his 800th game…Boston D Torey Krug had another two assists, giving him 10 in his last 14 games…Florida C Aleksander Barkov has 11 points with six goals and five assists over his last nine games, and leads the Panthers with 26 points this season.

 UP NEXT